-F.1.2 Sub-recipient audits 16.
-In terms of sub-recipients, the current guidelines state that: The PR should prepare an audit plan to ensure that all SRs funded by the Global Fund are audited annually.
-The submission of the SR audit plan is a requirement during grant negotiation and the audit plan should be reviewed by the LFA and approved by the Global Fund Secretariat within six months of grant signing; and The LFA is required to perform a review of the SR audited financial statements concurrently with the review of the PR audited financial statements.
-17. We noted a number of weaknesses around SR audits during our review including: For three audits the SR audit plans were not submitted by the PR; For two audits the SR audits were not conducted; and For one audit the SR audit reports were not submitted by the PR.
+• The LFA is required to perform a review of the SR audited financial statements concurrently with the review of the PR audited financial statements.

+17. We noted that for one audit, SR audit reports and management letters were not submitted, and the PR did not prepare a comprehensive SR audit plan.

 18. In the absence of a SR audit plan, the SR audit report and management letter, the Global Fund may not receive reasonable assurance that the funds disbursed to SRs were used for the intended purposes in accordance with the grant agreement and the approved budget.

-F.2 Independence and objectivity 19.
-The specimen audit terms of reference (TORs) for external auditors included in the current guidelines for annual audit of PRs and SRs state that the auditor must be completely impartial and independent from all aspects of management and must disclose any relationship that may impair his/her independence.
+F.2 Independence and objectivity

+19. The specimen audit Terms of Reference (TOR) for external auditors included in the current guidelines for annual audit of PRs and SRs state that the auditor must be completely impartial and independent from all aspects of management and must disclose any relationship that may impair his/her independence.
 We noted that there was no process in place to obtain a conflict of interest declaration from the external auditor on an annual basis.

+20. Furthermore, the OIG audit team noted that, in one of six grants, the selected auditor also served on the PR's evaluation committee for evaluating the bidding documents for the external auditor.

-F.3 Qualifications and Competency 20.
-There was no defined mechanism to ensure or evaluate the performance of external audit.
+F.3 Qualifications and Competency

+21. There was no defined mechanism to ensure or evaluate the performance of external audit.
 Although the LFA was required to comment on the "suitability" of the external auditor's work in the LFA review template, no opinion was required from the LFA on the quality of the work conducted by the external auditors.

-Absence of robust 21. external auditor assessment process may result in poor quality External auditors are 22. not required to engage with other assurance providers No mechanism to 23. compare feedback of various assurance providers 24.
-Timely assurance is critical for effective risk management 25.
-Significant delays 26. experienced in the submission of audit reports 27.
-The timely submission 28. of audit reports is critical
+22. For one audit, the competency of the selected auditor could not be verified as the TOR used for the tendering process had not been approved by the Secretariat.
+In another grant the LFA commented that the PR should select a new auditor for the 2010 audit period; however, the same auditor was appointed for the 2011 audit period.

-The absence of a robust external auditor assessment process and quality assurance mechanism creates a risk of poor quality audits and may not provide the required level of assurance.
+23. The absence of a robust external auditor assessment process and quality assurance mechanism creates a risk of poor quality audits and may not provide the required level of assurance.